Part One: On-Demand Services

 These are the top three on-demand streaming platforms.
 If you are serious about cutting the cord, you should subscribe to at least one of these services.

-Netflix: Netflix has a ton of original content, including award-winning productions such as Orange Is the New Black and last year’s Roma.
+Netflix: Netflix has a ton of original content for on-demand viewing, including award-winning productions such as Orange Is the New Black and last year’s Roma.
 It also has an immense library of licensed content, from all over the globe.
 It starts at just $8.99, with Standard and Premium plans available for a special price.

 Hulu: Hulu stands out because they have current episodes from select networks, along with their original content, and a library full of classic shows.
 A basic plan starts a $5.99, but you can purchase network, feature, and premium add ons, such as HBO, unlimited screens, or ad-free viewing, all for various prices.